VitaminK2001/English/live_streaming_sales.md

 1 In recent years, live-streaming sales have become increasingly popular in China.
-This new form of shopping has been **embraced** by millions of consumers and has ***sparked a revolution*** in the e-commerce industry.
+This new form of shopping has been **embraced** by millions of consumers and has **sparked a revolution** in the e-commerce industry.
 Live-streaming sales, also known as “直播带货” in Chinese, refers to the practice of using live video streaming to sell products directly to customers.

 - embrace 拥抱包括欣然接受

 2 There are many advantages to live-streaming sales.
 One of the biggest benefits is the ability to interact with customers in real-time.
 This allows for a more personalized shopping experience, and customers can ask questions and receive answers immediately.
 Additionally, live-streaming sales can help build brand **awareness** and loyalty, as customers feel more connected to the brand and its products.

-- interact with sb in read-time 实时交互
+- interact with sb in real-time 实时交互

 - build brand **awareness** and loyalty 构建品牌知名度和忠诚度